wofsauge/IsaacDocs/docs/Isaac.md

 [ ](#){: .abrep .tooltip .badge }
 #### void ConsoleOutput ( string text ) {: .copyable aria-label='Functions' }

-Prints a string into the Debug Console
+Prints a string into the Debug Console.

 ???- example "Example Code"
     You can use this example as an alternative.